vlayer-xyz/vlayer/book/src/features/web.md

 Finally, we can return public input:
 * The caller address (`msg.sender`) and the `channelId` will be returned if all checks have passed

-If there were no execution errors occured and proof was produced, we are ready for on-chain verification.
+If no execution errors occured and proof was produced, we are ready for on-chain verification.

 > 💡 **Try it Now**
 >